 Annually, the external account auditors are appointed by the General Assembly of Shareholders based on a recommendation submitted by the Board of Directors.
-The Bank takes into consideration the instructions of the regulatory authorities related to the appointment of external auditors in terms of the number of times for the appointment of any auditor.
+The bank takes into consideration the instructions of the regulatory authorities related to the appointment of external auditors in terms of the number of times for the appointment of any auditor.
 The Board of Directors also takes QCB's prior approval for the nomination of an external auditor/more than one external auditor for the approval of the General Assembly of Shareholders.
 After choosing an external auditor by the General Assembly of Shareholders, an engagement letter is signed between the two parties.
-Under this engagement, the external auditor shall be required to comply with the best professional standards and exert the necessary professional due diligence upon conducting any audit assignment, and to inform the regulatory authorities in the event of the failure of the Bank (the Board) to take appropriate actions towards the material issues that have been raised by them.
+Under this engagement, the external auditor shall be required to comply with the best professional standards and exert the necessary professional due diligence upon conducting any audit assignment, and to inform the regulatory authorities in the event of the failure of the bank (the Board) to take appropriate actions towards the material issues that have been raised by them.
 The external auditor also reviews the balance sheet and profit & loss accounts.

-KPMG reviews and audits the Bank's accounts since 2019 to date, including overseas branches' accounts, Doha Bank Assurance Company's accounts in addition to investment fund accounts and periodic reports pertaining to QCB requirements.
-The external audit fee for 2019 was QR 2,700,000.
-We have received a number of quotations from well-known auditing firms.
-These quotations were presented to the Ordinary General Assembly of shareholders and KPMG were selected to review the bank's accounts for 2019.
+KPMG reviews and audits the bank's accounts since 2017 to date, including overseas branches' accounts (except India branches in 2021), Doha Bank Assurance Company's accounts in addition to investment fund accounts and periodic reports pertaining to QCB requirements.
+The external audit fee for 2021 was QAR 3,650,000.

+We have received two quotations from two well-known auditing firms.
+These quotations were presented to the Ordinary General Assembly of shareholders and KPMG were selected to review the bank's accounts for 2021.

-Disputes and Litigations:
+Material Disputes and Litigations